ARCTraining/hpc2-software/book/course/containers.md

 operating system runs Linux with a 4.18 kernel, then that's what everything inside your container sees as well.
 This is quite different to running an actual virtual machine, where what's seen by running code can be entirely different to the hypervisor's operating system.
+Additionally, with a virtual machine, you have to choose how much RAM you allocate when you start it up, unlike a container which case use all of the host system's memory, in the same way a normal process can.
+This lack of total containment also means you get full access to the network and GPUs of the host.

 ## Why do I want a container?